 Randa has chaired and served on numerous Society of Automotive Engineers and Transportation Research Board panels, task forces, conference committees, public meetings and peer review teams.
 She is currently serving on the National Academies of Sciences, Engineering, and Medicine’s committee on the Assessment of Technologies for Improving Fuel Economy of Light-Duty Vehicles, as well as the SAE Government/Industry Meeting General Committee.
 Additionally, Randa recently served as a subject matter and technical expert for advanced transportation technology programs for the U.S. DOT’s Intelligent Transportation Systems Joint Program Office.

 Randa has authored 29 peer-reviewed, professional publications on vehicle safety including two reports to the U.S. Congress.
-She has a Ph.D. in transportation safety engineering from The George Washington University and master’s and bachelor’s degrees in electrical engineering from Rice University.
+Along with a Ph.D., she holds master’s and bachelor’s degrees in electrical engineering from Rice University.